alex-controlx/embedded-node-red-typescript/README.md

 ## Basic Usage
 After starting the project, you can access the Node RED editor at http://localhost:1880.
 To communicate from the Node-RED editor to the Typescript project, you can use the function nodes.
+On sending a message from Node-RED, the function node name used as a `projectTopic` to switch between executions, so best practice is to use unique node names.
+For listening to messages from the Typescript project, the function node name is used to find the node and send the message to from this node.

 To send data from Node-RED to the project use the following code in the function node:
 ```javascript
 // give a name for the node, e.g. '__example_from_node_red'
 global.get('backend').send(node, msg)